-Some of Newport City Council's partners and other organisations also offer a range of support and advice.
+Some of our partners offer a range of support and advice.

-If you are over state pension age, you may be elegible to claim even if you own your own home or have savings.
+This tops up pension income.
+You might be eligible even if you own your own home or have savings.

 People who claim pension credit may also be able to get: